Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/gasauth.md

 There is no official solution from Microsoft at the time of this blog post, and we are not expecting one anytime soon due to Microsoft's continued ignorance of this issue.

-## Usages Of The Vulnerability In The Wild
+## Usages of OAuth phishing in the wild

 We have generally seen it being used in the Hypixel Skyblock community, with the intent of stealing user's accounts for in-game currency or rare items.
 Other notable usages are;
 - The OG name community (due to Minecraft access tokens being capable of changing usernames)